Out of Time Witness Statement

 The warrant will cease being on hold and bailiff enforcement will recommence.
 There is an option for you to have the rejection of your Out of Time witness statement reviewed at court.
 Unfortunately, there is a court fee for a review of up to £255.
 This fee is payable for each Out of Time witness statement rejected !!
 This is the reason why we continue to stress the importance of ensuring that your Out of Time witness statement (TE7 and TE9) is carefully drafted.
 The rejection of an Out of Time witness statement is outlined in more detail here.

 I need help with completing an Out of Time Witness Statement (TE7 and TE9)

 For almost 12 years Bailiff Advice Online has been assisting motorists with drafting Out of Time witness statements (TE7 and TE9) and Out of Time statutory declarations (PE2 and PE3).
 We have significant experience of knowing what information needs to be provided on these forms to improve the chance of the application being accepted.
-We are proud of the fact that a high percentage of application that draft are accepted.
+We are proud of the fact that a high percentage of applications drafted by us are accepted.
 If you require our assistance, please see below or email us using our Enquiry Form.
 We charge a fee of £45 for this service.
 Additional applications are substantially discounted.

 If you require our assistance with the drafting of your Out of Time witness statement, you can email a question to us using our very popular Enquiry Form.
 Alternatively, you can contact us by phone.
 Details are on our Contact page.